SmartSwap: Swap-Based Memory Optimization for LLM Training under Varying Operator Sequences: Evaluation

 \subsection{Long-term Stability Experiment}

-We conduct a long-term stability experiment to verify that \sys does not compromise the correctness of model training.
-Using the Llama2 model, scaled to approximately 80GB of memory usage during training, we train the model for 5,000 steps on a single NPU with loss scaling and perform on-the-fly validation every 200 steps.
-We record the loss throughout the process as shown in Fig.~\ref{fig.long_term}.
-The loss curve of the same model trained with full recomputation enabled is used as the baseline and also shown in Fig.~\ref{fig.long_term}.
-It can be observed that the loss curve of \sys completely overlaps with that of full recompute, indicating that the introduction of \sys does not affect the correctness of training.
+We evaluate the long-term stability of \sys to ensure that swapping does not compromise training correctness.
+Using Llama2 scaled to ~80 GB peak memory, we train for 5,000 steps on a single NPU with loss scaling and run online validation every 200 steps.
+When comparing the loss curves, the curve produced by \sys fully overlaps with that of full recomputation, indicating that \sys preserves training semantics.

-In this experiment, we also include the result from Capuchin~\cite{10.1145/3373376.3378505}.
-Since Capuchin's code is not open-sourced, we implement a PyTorch version based on its paper's description, identifying selected tensors using a (operator ID, i-th tensor used by the operator) pair.
-The loss for this implementation is also shown in Fig.~\ref{fig.long_term}.
-It can be observed that since Capuchin does not adapt to changing operator sequences, it causes the training program to crash in round 201, due to the addition of an operator sequence introduced by an on-the-fly validation.
-Thanks to \sys's multi-feature fuzzy matching mechanism, minor changes in the operator sequence can be effectively tolerated.
-For more significant changes, \sys automatically triggers the regeneration of swap policies.
-These mechanisms enable \sys to adapt to variations in operator sequences and prevent runtime errors caused by such changes.
+We also include a reproduction of Capuchin~\cite{10.1145/3373376.3378505}.
+Because its code is not available, we implement a PyTorch version following the paper and identify swap targets using an (operator ID, i-th tensor) tuple.
+Lacking any mechanism to tolerate sequence drift, Capuchin misidentifies tensors and causes the training program to crash in round 201, due to the new operator sequence introduced by on-the-fly validation.
+In contrast, \sys’s multi-feature fuzzy matching absorbs minor sequence variations and automatically regenerates swap policies when larger changes occur, enabling stable long-running training without runtime errors.